 As what is said above, your CPU will generate more heat with the increased clock speed.
 You will need a good cooling system to control the temperature of your CPU.
 A heat sink may be enough if you raise the speed by, say, below or around 10%.
 If you want to go further up, you will need to watch the temperature carefully and, when necessary, use a more powerful cooling system, like a water cooling system.

-2. A higher-watt power supply unit
+2. A reliable power supply

 An overclocked CPU can possibly use up the power supply of your computer.
 You should use a power supply unit that can supply enough and steady power to your computer in order for your CPU to run normally.